-It’s recommended that all adults get vaccinated for COVID-19 once a vaccine is available to them.
+It’s recommended that all adults ages 18 and up get vaccinated for COVID-19 once a vaccine is available to them, as well as children ages 5 and up.
+The Pfizer vaccine is available to those ages 5 and up.
 The quickest way to achieve herd immunity and return to a more normal daily life is for the majority of the population to get vaccinated.
 If you have concerns about receiving the vaccine, talk to your primary care provider.

 Will more than one dose of the vaccine be required?

-Currently, all vaccines approved for use require two doses.
+The Johnson & Johnson vaccine only requires one dose.
+The Pfizer and Moderna vaccines require two doses.
 The Pfizer vaccine requires the second dose to be given 21 days after the first, and the Moderna vaccine requires the second dose to be given 28 days after the first.
 When you receive your first dose, you will receive a reminder card with the date of your second appointment.

-Do I need to get vaccinated if I already had COVID-19?
+Do I need to get a vaccine if I already had COVID-19?